yukikongju/Miscellaneous-Projects/AUDL-RL/README.md

 All the data will come from the [AUDL API] that fetches data from the official AUDL website.
 This API provide useful information such as the throwing

+For each throw open/break side, we consider (1) probability of completion (2) mean and variance given for distance/angle for each position on the field

+**Types of throws considered**

+- dump
+- dish
+- swing
+- under
+- huck

+Notes:
+- we cannot generate the throw based on mean and variance alone because it doesn't reflect the decision making of the thrower.
+We have to make the throw more difficult as the user has a less space to throw into.

 ## Algorithms used

 - [Monte Carlo Methods](https://en.wikipedia.org/wiki/Reinforcement_learning)

 ## Ressources